 StrongMinds started working in Uganda in 2014.
 To date, StrongMinds has treated over 3,496 women in Kampala, the capital city of Uganda, and the surrounding areas as well as in the district of Iganga in the eastern region of the country.

 StrongMinds will continue its efforts in Uganda and reach more areas in the coming years.

-In 2018, StrongMinds plans to expand into neighboring Kenya with activities starting in the capital city, Nairobi.
+In 2018, StrongMinds plans to expand into another African country.
 In addition, StrongMinds is working with like-mined International Non-Governmental Organizations (NGOs) to scale its innovative group therapy approach to treating depression.
 By strategically partnering with NGOs, StrongMinds will be able to scale and reach more depressed women getting closer to achieving our goal of treating 2 million women by 2025.

 A social enterprise is an organization that leverages business strategies to maximize social improvements.
 In StrongMinds’ case, we focus on increasing access to mental health services by scaling treatment for depression in Africa.
 StrongMinds is an international non-governmental organization (INGO) and a 501(c)(3) non-profit organization.
 We work in collaboration with StrongMinds Uganda under a Master Collaboration Agreement.